losfair/IceCore/README.md

 # Ice Core

-Build high-performance backend applications in WebAssembly.
-(WIP)
+Build efficient and reliable backend applications in WebAssembly.

-# What's it?
+# What is it?

-Ice Core is an application container for backend applications in WebAssembly.
+Ice is a container for backend applications in WebAssembly.

 [WebAssembly](http://webassembly.org/), which is mainly used to build client-side Web applications, can also be used to build server-side applications.
-With a managed execution environment and the underlying JIT ([wasm-core](https://github.com/losfair/wasm-core)) based on LLVM, Ice Core is able to achieve a much higher level of security (and additional safety for C/C++ applications) and bring a few exciting features like dynamic inter-machine migration of applications, while still keeping performance comparable to native binaries.
+With a managed execution environment and the underlying JIT ([wasm-core](https://github.com/losfair/wasm-core)) based on LLVM, Ice is able to achieve a higher level of security (and additional safety for C/C++ applications), provide platform-independent high-level abstractions, and bring a few special features like dynamic inter-machine application migration and more accurate service monitoring.

 # Build